vcerovski/binfix/README.md

 ### `$`plitter

-Infix `$` is a vanishing OP, leaving only its arguments, effectivelly splitting the list in two parts.
+Infix `$` is a vanishing OP, leaving only its arguments, effectively splitting the list in two parts.

     '{f $ g $ h x y z}

 => `(f (g (h x y z)))`

 So its effect here is similar to `$` in Haskell.
-Or perphaps:
+Or perhaps:

     '{declare $ optimize (speed 1) (safety 1)}